Numenization/gpubud/README.md

 # gpubud

-Tool for monitoring GPU prices and availability from certain retailers
+Tool for monitoring GPU prices and availability from certain retailers.
+Made with Go HTTP, HTMX and sqlite.